The house immediately after the 1881 fire from the Apr 16, 1881 issue of "The Graphic"

 House & Family History: Lanhydrock is one of the most fascinating and complete late 19th century houses in England.
-Although the Gatehouse and North Wing (the latter of which contains a magnificent 32-yard-long gallery with a fine plaster ceiling) survive from the 17th century, the rest of the House was rebuilt following a disastrous fire in 1881 (the fire destroyed everything except the entrance porch and North Wing).
-The new House featured the latest in contemporary living, including central heating.
+Although the gatehouse and north wing (the latter of which contains a magnificent 32-yard-long gallery with a fine plaster ceiling; see "Images" section) survive from the 17th century, the rest of the house was rebuilt following a disastrous fire in 1881 (the fire destroyed everything except the entrance porch and north wing).
+The rebuilt house featured the latest in contemporary living, including central heating.
 Thomas Hardy went to Cornwall in 1872 to meet his father-in-law and probably saw Lanhydrock for the first time.
 Endelstow House, in Hardy's "A Pair of Blue Eyes," was probably modeled on Lanhydrock.

 Comments: Lanhydrock is considered the finest house in Cornwall.

 Garden & Outbuildings: The garden has a fine collection of magnolias, rhododendrons, and camellias, set in an estate of 900 acres of woods and parkland running down to the River Fowey.
 The bridge is medieval; the gatehouse is 17th century; the formal garden parterres are Victorian.
 The original entrance drive was lined with ancient beech and sycamore trees moved from the gatehouse near the medieval bridge.

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: 2.S.
 Vol. II, p.
 174, 1855.